prahladyeri/prahladyeri.github.io/_posts/2024-04-10-how-to-fix-the-dreaded-package-error-android.md

 </activity>
 ```

-Please let me know whether this resolves your APK package error through the linked forums.
+Please let me know whether this resolves your APK package error through comments.
 Also let me know if you know some other way to fix this error.